yyZhang14/dbEssLnc/README.md

 service nginx restart
 ```
 7. You can install PM2 to manager your node process.
-8. Type and execute the command `pm2 start index.js` in the server folder to start the project.
+8. Type and execute the command `pm2 start index.js` in the server folder to start the project.Open your browser, type in the domain name, and you will see the website.
 ![Alt text](https://github.com/yyZhang14/dbEssLnc/blob/main/public/md/pm2.PNG)
 ###